danieltar18/cnn-tensorflow/README.md

 ### MNIST

-The MNIST dataset, a classic benchmark for image recognition tasks, was used to train an MLP model.
-A low-level TensorFlow implementation with 1 hidden layer (784 neurons) achieved impressive results.
+The MNIST dataset, a classic benchmark for image recognition tasks, was used to train a shallow CNN model (only one CNN layer with 8 kernel), that was built from scratch using low-level Keras/TensorFlow.

 **Model Performance:**
 - Accuracy (Stratified KFold, 5 splits): **97.4%**

 **A Sample Image after second CNN layer filters Visualization:**

 `Depth Slice` means: Applying the n-th filter on the image

 <p align="center">